Chileka International Airport: Construction

+Around 1950 the British Colonial Service was commissioned by the British government to construct Chileka airport.
+Together with a Salisbury based construction firm, the development of the new airport began.
+The construction involved building a full-service facility that included a main terminal building with a lounge, restaurant, viewing balcony, and air traffic control tower.
+Supporting infrastructure was also built, including a fire station, hangars, staff housing, water towers, and electricity.
+Staff were also trained to take up the roles of air traffic controllers, ground stewards and other functions at the new airport.
+Central African Airways was the first company to operate flights out of the airport, running flights throughout the Federation of Rhodesia and Nyasaland.

+The airport accommodated many different types of aircraft including Douglas C-47 Dakota, Vickers VC.1 Viking, de Havilland Dove, and de Havilland Canada DHC-2 Beaver.
+After some lengthening and reinforcement work was later carried out on the runway, the airport was then able to accommodate the first jet, the De Havilland Comet, and later the Vickers VC10.

+Later on, the Mandala Building & Construction Co. built the VVIP lounge for the 1999 SADC conference that was held in Blantyre.

 Facilities

 The airport's geographical coordinates are:15°40'52.0"S, 34°58'18.0"E (Latitude:-15.681111; Longitude:34.971667).
 The airport is at an elevation of 2555 ft above mean sea level.

 The airport has two asphalt paved runways: 10/28 measures 2325 × 30 m and 15/33 measures 1372 × 30 m.

 Renovations

 In April 2019 scheduled renovations and extensions to the main runway were commenced, resulting in the temporary closure of runway 10/28.
 The renovations were initially scheduled to last for three months, with operations expected to resume in July 2019.
 However, several delays caused the project to take longer than anticipated, and the reopening date was pushed back at least three times.
-In July 2019 South African Airlines, one of the 2 major carriers serving the airport along with Ethiopian Airlines, decided to halt all operations to the airport citing several major safety concerns including the state of the runway and emergency services.
-This negative international attention caused significant embarrassment for local authorities and they finally began renovations in earnest.

 The airport continued to be operational during this time, handling arrivals and departures of smaller aircraft on runway 15/33.
 During the closure, all arrivals and departures on medium range and larger aircraft operated from Kamuzu International Airport, with onward transfers to and from Chileka International Airport, on smaller aircraft.

 The renovation works were finally completed in December 2019, and normal operations with both runways were resumed on 1 January 2020.